 20. Cookware.
-We brought a small fry pan + pot.
-It was perfect for making quesadillas, hot dogs, burgers, and eggs.
+We have brought a small fry pan + pot, which is perfect for making quesadillas, hot dogs, burgers, and eggs.

 21. Plates and utensils.
-We brought reusable plastic plates and cutlery.
-We used small quantities of water to scrape and rinse dishes and then poured the water into the fire.
+Bring reusable plastic plates and cutlery.
+We have used small quantities of water to scrape and rinse dishes and then poured the water into the fire.

 22. Stovetop espresso maker.
-I am one of those people who loves a cup of coffee first thing in the morning and it was like a slice of heaven to have coffee just like we have at home at camp via our little Bialetti stovetop espresso maker (I even brought sugar and heavy cream...sooo good!).
+I am one of those people who loves a cup of coffee first thing in the morning and it's like a slice of heaven to have coffee just like we have at home at camp via our little Bialetti stovetop espresso maker (I even bring sugar and heavy cream...sooo good!).

 Clothing + Activities

 23. Clothing.
-I especially recommend light long layers to give you protection from mosquitos.
+Bring light long layers to give you protection from bugs.
 (Also bring socks for the same reason, even though it's summer.)

 24. Raincoats.
 Even if rain isn’t in the forecast, bring them.
-We ended up using ours as an additional layer of protection from the aggressive mosquitos.
+We ended up using ours as an additional layer of protection from the aggressive bugs.

 25. Hats.
-Good for sun protection and also as an added layer of defense against mosquitos (do you sense a theme??).
+Good for sun protection and also as an added layer of defense against bugs (do you sense a theme??).

 26. Swim gear.
 Bring bathing suits, towels, goggles, and life jackets for little ones in case you make it to the water.